romeokienzler/TheOpenSourceAIHandbook/README.md

 # Call for Co-Authors
-If you are interested in becoming a co-author (any chunk of interesting content is fine) please ping us [https://matrix.to/#/!KtFLYZQgBLudkzVBnp:matrix.org?via=matrix.org](Matrix)
+If you are interested in becoming a co-author (any chunk of interesting content is fine) please ping us on [matrix](https://matrix.to/#/!KtFLYZQgBLudkzVBnp:matrix.org?via=matrix.org)

 # The Open Source AI Handbook (creative commons book which you can buy a paper copy and also moving into open governance soon)